 And if you're after something with some more grip and bite, you may well want to check out our guide to the best MTB trail tires.

 Meet the tester

-Bike Perfect's technical editor started out as a mountain biker — he loves off-road racing and flowing trails.
-He has twice ridden the Cape Epic and raced nearly every MTB stage race in South Africa, finishing on the podium in a few — so he has a good understanding of what's good and what's not so good.
-With over 16 years' experience as a product tester, we trust Aaron's opinion and reckon you should too.
+Bike Perfect's former technical editor started out as a mountain biker — he loves cross country racing and flowing trails.
+He has twice ridden the Cape Epic and raced nearly every XC stage race in South Africa, finishing on the podium in a few — so he has a good understanding of what's good and what's not so good when it comes to XC tires.

 Best XC tires

 The Vittoria Barzo is an all-round tire that excels in the technical tracks of cross-country mountain biking and open expanses of marathon racing.
 I've spent thousands of miles training and racing with this tire in particular and have never been let down by a puncture or mechanical.
 In fact, the Vittoria Barzos were faultless when I raced the technically demanding Absa Cape Epic in 2016 and 2017.